 - Recommendations for ways to make the existing training more interactive

 - Hire a company that provides instructional design services and learn how to migrate a portion of the training to digital platforms such as eLearning, podcasts, and webinars

 Assessing the Training Through Review, Interviews, and Surveys

 The goal was to cast as wide a net as possible to obtain a maximum amount of data for the analysis.
 The first step was to review the training content.
 This involved auditing the entire company library of training sessions.

 The second part of the report provided an analysis of how to reduce the time trainees spent in the classroom.
-A myriad of recommendations were made including webinars, podcasts, and eLearning modules.
+A myriad of recommendations was made including webinars, podcasts, and eLearning modules.

-For each recommendation, a low cost and higher cost solution was provided—allowing the client to mix and match solutions based on budgetary requirements.
+For each recommendation, a low-cost and higher-cost solution were provided—allowing the client to mix and match solutions based on budgetary requirements.

-The company is now in the process of revamping their training to include more interaction.
+The company is now in the process of revamping its training to include more interaction.
 In the next year, they will begin looking at transitioning to a blended learning approach for their training.